-Note: Beginning in September 2021, garbage collection will no longer be a thing at our facility to mitigate the potential of exposures to Donner Creek.
-Instead, totes will be sent to our Wheatfield facility where they will be put into an enclosed compactor that is within that building, preventing any or all outside exposure.
+In 2021, we ceased this means - and location -- of daily garbage pick-up to eliminate the possibility of escaped nurdles.
+Instead, we deploy large totes throughout the plant that are then sent to our Wheatfield facility where they are dumped into an enclosed compactor that is accessed only from within that building, preventing any or all outside exposure, there or here.